30 Day Money back Guarantee on all Purchases

 If you are looking for a GPS tracker in 2026, you likely have one big question: "Which device type do I actually need?"

-Most buyers get overwhelmed by options, but the choice actually comes down to just three categories: OBD (Plug-in), Wired (Hidden), or Battery-Powered (Portable).
+Most buyers get overwhelmed by options, but the choice actually comes down to four categories: OBD (Plug-in), Wired (Hidden), Battery-Powered (Portable), or Dash Cam (GPS + Video).

 This guide cuts through the noise to help you pick the right hardware for your vehicle in under 2 minutes.